 If you give permission for us to send you a follow-up survey we will record your contact details in a password-protected spreadsheet on our secure server and delete them from the online survey website or shred your paper form.
 Once we have sent you the follow-up survey we will delete any record of your contact details.

 What if you change your mind about how you would like us to use your personal information?

-You can change your mind at any time about allowing us to contact you again – for example, if decide you would prefer us not to contact you for feedback on our service.
-Just contact us using one of the ways listed above, and we will immediately change your record so that we do not contact you in future.
-We will let you know when we have done this.
+You can change your mind at any time about how you would like us to use your personal information – for example, if decide you would prefer us not to contact you for feedback on our service.
+Just call our helpline on 0345 123 2303 or email us at firstname.lastname@example.org and we will delete your contact details from our systems immediately.

 Enquire uses Google Analytics to analyse the use of this website.
 Google Analytics generates statistical and other information about website use by means of cookies, which are stored on users’ computers.
 The information generated relating to our website is used to create reports about the use of the website.